AB Testing: 14 Sampling Issues That Can Ruin Your Test

 Make sure that traffic to tested pages follows the same path during the A/B test as well as after it.
 Remember that simplifying the sales funnel, for instance by using a direct link on a campaign email to an order page, will bias the natural behavior of the users and create more pollution.

 Over to you

-A/B testing is a bit more complicated that it seems, first of all because of the issues around sampling.
-Without correct sampling, your A/B test results become less reliable or even not valid.
+A/B testing is a bit more complicated because of the issues around sampling.
+Without correct sampling, your A/B test results become less reliable or even invalid.

 Did you run into any of the sampling pollutions mentioned in this article?
 Anything we should add to the list?

 Khalid Saleh is CEO and co-founder of Invesp.
 He is the co-author of Amazon.com bestselling book: “Conversion Optimization: The Art and Science of Converting Visitors into Customers.”